drpcorg/chotki/replication/README.md

 After diff sync, we now can process all updates that were accumulated in the queue and continue process them as we go.
 When we receive a bunch of records during live sync, we apply them to the DB immediately and also broadcast then to all other replicas.
 Due to the fact that currently chotki only allows tree replication structures, we know that we can safely send events to all connected replicas without fear of loops.

+## Sync-point displacement assumes a tree topology

+A new handshake from an origin displaces that origin's older, still-unfinished diff sync ("allow only 1 diff sync per src", `chotki.go` `drain` 'H' case).
+This displacement is only safe under a **tree topology** (exactly one path per origin): a handshake and its diff always travel the same single session, so a "new handshake" genuinely supersedes the previous one.
+In a cyclic topology the same origin could be reached through two sessions at once, and a relayed handshake arriving on one could evict the live direct diff on the other, flapping the session with `ErrSyncUnknown`.
+To keep that from happening even if a stray relayed handshake appears, displacement is restricted to sync points that are either from the **same session** (a genuine restart) or a **strictly older snapshot** (`key.Less(incoming)`); an older/equal handshake from a different session leaves a live diff untouched.
+Cyclic topologies remain unsupported.